tzcl/sat-tracker/README.md

 ## Usage

-Before running the script, make sure to activate the virtual environment.
+To run the script, use

 ```
-pipenv activate
+pipenv run python tracker.py [args]
 ```

 The script itself takes one argument, `id`, which can be a satellite's NORAD ID or its international code.
 You can optionally specify the latitude and longitude of the ground station by passing them after the `id`.
 By default, the script uses Melbourne's latitude and longitude.